 Granite is a natural material that is both distinctive and durable for a beautiful kitchen.
 Granites may have some white in the background, but mostly they are found in colorful shades with striking flecks – reds, greens, golds, creams, rusts, blues, silvers and even blacks are colors you can find in granite.
 Granite has a lower porosity than some natural stones, and many types of granite do not need to be regularly sealed.
 Some types of granite may need to be sealed at the time of installation

 Quartz is a marriage of a natural mineral and modern technology.
 The natural mineral quartz is, by itself, not much more than a sandy powder.
 Bonded together with manmade polymers, it becomes a highly durable countertop selection with the sparkling beauty of a natural looking stone and the wherewithal to hold up in the kitchen.
 As a manmade product, it can also be produced in a variety of colors to meet the demand for the most popular looks – it is even available in options that look like granite and marble.
-Quartz is available in pure white and other solid colors giving projects a more monochromatic and minimalistic designed for contemporary designed homes.
 Quartz is non-porous, does not require sealing, and is also heat resistant, chemical resistant, and fends off etches and scratches.

 Marble is also a natural stone that is easily recognizable.
 Its characteristic veining and bold, white backdrop makes it a classic option that can achieve modern looks.
 Marble is most commonly known as a bright white or grey look, but it also comes in other shades like pinks, blacks, oranges and reds.
 Marble is a porous stone and it is known to absorb spills as well as scratch and etch.
 With proper care, a marble countertop will stay beautiful so don’t rule it out.
 Sealants and cleansers for marble have come a long way!